LaunchCategory

 How do I get a domain name in the UK?

-You can register a domain name in the UK through a domain name registrar like GoDaddy.
+You can register a domain name in the UK through a domain name registrar like GoDaddy, following these steps:

 How do I check if a domain name is available in the UK?